farkmarnum/maps-but-its-just-an-arrow/README.md

 # StupidNav

-It's maps, but just an arrow.
+maps, but just a arrow

 ## wat